How To Start An Affiliate Website In the UK – Is It Hard?

 When you do get started in Affiliate marketing, you will probably feel overwhelmed and that’s completely normal.

-Several months in, you will probably still wonder if you’re doing everything wrong.
+Several months in, you will undoubtedly wonder if you’re doing everything wrong.

-I promise you that, that if you persevere, it does start to get easier over time.
+But, I promise you that, that if you persevere… It will start to make a lot more sense!

 People tend to quit around the three month mark; when this is exactly the same time it often takes people to make their first sale.